Ekleog/kannader/book/src/configuration_format.md

 However, Lua has some big issues: the only good implementations that exist are all written in C, and running such code unsandboxed would go against yuubind's safety motto.
-It would be surprising if not a single security flaw was present in Lua.
+It would be surprising if not a single security flaw was present in Lua[^security].
 Another major issue of Lua is its exoticity.
 While other programs, like rspamd or nginx, already use or allow Lua scripting, system administrators usually are not fluent in Lua.

 This led to the research of another option.
 Option which arose with the idea of sandboxing a Lua VM: it is possible to run any kind of